You’d like a quick way to check for understanding without a formal test.

-Art Graesser and Brent Olde at the University of Memphis have discovered a way to tell whether a person really understands something: do they ask good questions?
+As it turns out, Art Graesser and Brent Olde at the University of Memphis have discovered a great way to tell whether a person really understands something:

-The students were then asked to write their thoughts as they tried to figure out what might be wrong and looked for a way to repair it.
+The students were then asked to write their thoughts as they tried to figure out what might be wrong.
 They did this two ways:

 - For half of the devices they were asked to just write whatever came to mind.
 Here students generated mostly ideas about what might be wrong.